 - On 13 June 2010, a grenade attack on a political rally in Nairobi killed six people and injured over 100.

 In Nairobi, violent crime against Westerners, including armed carjacking, kidnapping for ransom and home invasions, occurs frequently and can be brazen and brutal.
-There have sometimes been fatalities.
+There have been a number of recent fatalities from such crimes, including among the foreign community.
 Anecdotal evidence suggests that foreigners are increasingly being targeted in homes, tourist areas and while travelling by road.
+A number of recent incidents have occurred at night where criminals lay in wait outside residential security gates.
+You should be particularly vigilant when waiting in a vehicle while gates are being opened.

 The risk of armed banditry, violent robbery, carjacking and kidnapping has increased in recent years.
 Crimes of this nature are common in Kenya's urban centres, coastal beach resorts, northern Kenya (including the North East Province), the northern parts of Eastern, Coastal and Rift Valley Provinces and north of Malindi.
 If you travel to remote areas or border regions, you could be the target of attacks or kidnappings.
 The incidence of crime generally rises during the holiday periods.

 Muggings and armed robberies are common, though victims are generally not harmed if they don't resist.
 Jewellery and bag-snatching from open vehicle windows frequently occur while motorists are either stopped at traffic lights or in heavy traffic.
+You should also avoid displaying expensive items that can readily be stolen, including jewellery and watches, when travelling or in public.
 When driving, you should ensure that windows are up, doors are locked and valuables are out of sight.

 Due to the very high prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.